Jessica R. Caruso '23, OMS-II | October 22, 2020

 |Dr. Aleshaki '18, DO: "Don’t limit yourself to focusing solely on dermatology.
 I would speak with your school counselors, friends, and family to network with other physicians.
 Go shadow them and see what they do on a daily basis.
 Committing to a specialty is a major decision and you want to know what you’re getting into for the rest of your career.
 If choosing dermatology, shadow dermatologists and do whatever you can to work on research.
 Reach out to program coordinators, residents, and dermatologists.
 It can be anything from case reports to systematic reviews.
 Getting your name on papers is very important."|

 |Dr. Pfeifer '19, DO: "I think there is a big emphasis on research in this field, so I would recommend that.
 I personally did the Eli Lilly Internship and worked on the drug Taltz, which I thought was super beneficial.
 If you are unable to do research, I would try and volunteer or shadow the specialty and try to make more connections in the field."|

 The overwhelming response to this question: RESEARCH.
 Dr. Zarkhin even repeated it four times to drill in the idea that to be a competitive applicant, one needs to do some kind of research during this in-between time.
 Trying to have a balance between research and relaxing offers an enjoyable and productive way to spend your final true summer break.

 Thank you to the alumni for their time!

 These former MU-COM students provided me with a great deal of insight into the intricacies and challenges that accompany dermatology.
-I am grateful for the time they spent to respond to me and answer my questions.
+I am grateful for the time they spent responding to me and answering my questions.
 What do MU-COM alumni have to say about dermatology residency?
 Be passionate.
 Do research.
 Persevere.
 Commit.
 Be unique.
 Take initiative.